Telisa Spikes

 About

-Dr. Telisa Spikes is an Assistant Professor, tenure track, in the Nell Hodgson Woodruff School of Nursing.
-Dr. Spikes overall research interests focuses on the relationships among adverse social stressors, inflammation, and cardiovascular disease risk, specifically subclinical disease and hypertension, in young adult African American women, a group that has seen a dramatic increase in cardiovascular disease morbidity and mortality.
-Additionally, she is interested in the stress buffering of role of resilience effect on mitigating cardiovascular risk.
+Dr. Telisa Spikes is a Tenure-track Assistant Professor in the Nell Hodgson Woodruff School of Nursing at Emory University.
+Dr. Spikes’ research interest focuses on the chronic stressors derived from the social environment and the impact of their embodiment related to accelerated biological aging and cardiovascular disease risk in early midlife adult African American women ages 30-44 years old, a group that has seen a dramatic increase in cardiovascular disease (CVD) morbidity and stagnating declines in CVD mortality.

 Areas of Expertise